pantrypoints/sp/content/en/research/hegel/spirit/part-a/section-1b.md

 - the Now
 - the Here

-{{< n n="From starting with the aethereal consciousness, Hegel's reasoning goes to the spacetime 'here' and 'now'." >}}
+{{< n n="From starting with the aethereal consciousness or mahat, Hegel's reasoning goes to the spacetime 'here' and 'now' which is a property of mahat." >}}

-Its dialectic will take a form as intelligible as the This-perception itself.
+Its dialectic will take a form as intelligible as the This-perception itself [aham].

 What is the Now?
 - The Now is night-time, for example.